tmp2tmp/eee/docs/hello_world.md

   &nbsp; slightly faster in general (about 15~30%: varies according to the number of arguments), or quite faster when virtual bases are involved (about 40% ~ mostly two times).
   - compared to by-poly:
-	  &nbsp; much faster (in general about 5~7 times; and when virtual bases are involved, 10~20 times, mostly more than 15 times).
+	  &nbsp; much faster (in general about 5~7 times; &nbsp; and when virtual bases are involved, 10~20 times, mostly more than 15 times).
   But the established type domains of the arguments cannot be altered/replaced.
 &nbsp;
 &nbsp;